pollfish/docs/android/universal.md

 }
 ```

-### 11\.
-Get notified when no Pollfish survey is available (optional)
+#### **11.2.
+Get notified when a Pollfish survey is not available**

-You can be notified when no Pollfish survey is available.
+You can be notified when Pollfish survey is not available.

 Just import:

 ```
 import com.pollfish.interfaces.PollfishSurveyNotAvailableListener;
 ```

-and Override the onPollfishSurveyNotAvailable () function
+and Override onPollfishSurveyNotAvailable() function:

 ```
 @Override